 Find the cheapest tickets with our Best Fare Finder.

-Network Rail is making temporary changes to how far in advance timetables are published.
+Network Rail have made temporary changes to how far in advance timetables are published.

-These changes are expected to be in place for six months and are only expected to affect journeys which are changed due to engineering works and short term issues.
+These changes are expected to be in place for at least six months from 20th May 2018 and will only affect journeys which are likely to be changed due to engineering works and short term issues.

 What is happening?